PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels

 \subsection{Freshness Model and Problem Formulation}

-We characterize the information freshness using the PAoI metric.
-The PAoI of user $n$'s message, denoted by $A_{n}$, is determined by four key factors: transmission time $T_{n}$, arrival interval $I_{n}$, waiting time $W_{n}$, and processing time $Y_{n}$ \cite{zou2021minimizing}, \ie,
+We characterize the freshness of information using the PAoI metric.
+Specifically, the PAoI of user $n$'s message, denoted by $A_{n}$, is determined by four key factors: transmission time $T_{n}$, arrival interval $I_{n}$, waiting time $W_{n}$, and processing time $Y_{n}$~\cite{zou2021minimizing}, \ie,